STUDY IN COSTA RICA

 - Host Family: ULACIT work with host families in San Jose who have welcomed international students into their homes for years.
 Each home has been carefully selected by ULACIT program administrators to ensure comfort and safety for international students.
 To obtain a homestay application form or to inquire about housing at ULACIT, please contact: email@example.com

-- Selina Hostel: To request a reservation at any Selina Hostel and obtain the benefits and discounts reserved for ULACITs international students please write directly to firstname.lastname@example.org with copy to email@example.com.
+- Selina Hostel: To request a reservation at any Selina Hostel and obtain the benefits and discounts reserved for ULACITs international students please write directly to firstname.lastname@example.org with a copy to email@example.com.

-- For reservations and access to benefits please use the Reservation Code “ULACIT”, and request information on availability on any of their locations in San José, Jaco, Tamarindo, Monteverde, Puerto Viejo or La Fortuna.
+- For reservations and access to benefits please use the Reservation Code “ULACIT”, and request information on availability on any of their locations in San José, Jaco, Tamarindo, Monteverde, Puerto Viejo, or La Fortuna.
 Benefits and discounts at Selina Hostels only apply to previous reservations, they do not apply to those who might show up at the hotel reception without prior reservation.
 Benefits for ULACIT students at Selina Hostel include:

 - Breakfast included